-- IN COMPLIANCE.
+- 1. IN COMPLIANCE.
 Within 14 days of the notification made under § 63.310(d), or after a startup, shutdown, or malfunction, the permittee shall submit a written report to the AQD District Supervisor that: - a.
 Describes the time and circumstances of the startup, shutdown, or malfunction; and - b.
 Describes actions taken that might be considered inconsistent with the startup, shutdown, or malfunction plan.

-From June 2016 - June 2017, no SSM notifications have been received.
+From July 2017 - July 2018, no SSM notifications have been received.

 - 2. IN COMPLIANCE.
 The permittee shall submit semi-annual compliance certifications in accordance with § 63.311(d).
 Certifications are submitted semiannually. - 3.
 IN COMPLIANCE.
 The permittee shall report any venting of coke oven gas through a bypass/bleeder stack that was not vented through the bypass/bleeder stack flare system to the USEPA as soon as practicable but no later than 24 hours of the event.
 The permittee shall submit a follow-up written report within 30 days.
-From time period of June 2016 June 2017, initial and follow up reports have been received in a timely manner.
+From time period of July 2017 July 2018, there were no releases of raw coke oven gas.